Help

 Go to the Pro upgrade screen and tap "Restore Purchases."
 This checks your Apple ID for an existing purchase and re-activates Pro.
 Make sure you're signed into the same Apple ID you used for the original purchase.

 Try tapping "Restore Purchases" first.
 If that doesn't work, force-close and reopen the app.
-If Pro still isn't active, email Loading… with your Apple ID email and approximate purchase date.
-We'll get it sorted.
+If Pro still isn't active, email Loading… with your approximate purchase date and any App Store receipt/order details you're comfortable sharing.
+Please do not send passwords or payment-card details.

 All purchases are processed by Apple.
 To request a refund, visit reportaproblem.apple.com and select the DailyLabel purchase.
 Apple handles all refund decisions for App Store transactions.